 - Could have to change plumbing or flooring if you change vanity sizes

 What Are the Benefits of Choosing A Freestanding Vanity?

-In a small space, a freestanding vanity can give the illusion of more room.
+A freestanding vanity can give the illusion of more room in a small space.
 Many freestanding vanities offer storage in the form of closed doors or drawers.
-The pieces often have the look of furniture, or can be made from furniture, so you can use them to extend the style of your home into the bathroom.
+The pieces often have the look of furniture or can be made from furniture, so you can use them to extend the style of your home into the bathroom.

 How to Choose A Freestanding Vanity and Where to Find One

 Choose the kind of countertop that works with your design style.
 You need to determine if you want one with a built-in countertop or if it has a faucet included.
-There are a variety of types of vanities available, so choosing the right one can be a bit of a challenge.
+There are various types of vanities available, so choosing the right one can be a bit of a challenge.

 When choosing your new vanity, make sure you accurately measure the space.
 You can sometimes get away with going smaller, but you might not be able to get a bigger unit into your room without a major overhaul.